EXCLUSIVE-India agrees to sell hydroxychloroquine to Malaysia to help fight COVID-19

 New Delhi had last month put a hold on exports of hydroxychloroquine to secure supplies for itself, before agreeing this month to supply it to some of its neighbours as well as "nations who have been particularly badly affected by the pandemic".

-"On 14 April, India has given permission for Malaysia to import 89,100 tablets," Malaysia's Deputy Foreign Minister Kamarudin Jaffar told Reuters on Wednesday.
+"On 14 April, India has given permission for Malaysia to import 89,100 tablets," Malaysia's Deputy Foreign Minister Kamarudin Jaffar told Reuters.

 "We will try to get more hydroxychloroquine tablets from India, which is also subject to stock availability."

-India's foreign ministry did not immediately respond to requests for comment from Reuters.
+India's Ministry of External Affairs did not respond to requests for comment from Reuters.

 Malaysia has been using hydroxychloroquine for mild to severe COVID-19 cases along with other drugs, according to its treatment protocol seen by Reuters.

+Malaysia had asked India for more than 1 million hydroxychloroquine tablets, two sources with direct knowledge of the matter told Reuters, requesting anonymity as they were not authorised to speak with the media.

+"I am not sure if that much can be given," one of the sources said.
+"India is also giving hydroxychloroquine to some less developed countries.
+In Africa."

-It has the second highest number of infections of COVID-19 in Southeast Asia with nearly 5,000 cases, 82 of whom have died.
+Malaysia has the third highest number of infections of COVID-19 in Southeast Asia with more than 5,000 cases, 83 of whom have died.

 "Broadly, nations will need each other to fight this pandemic," said an Indian source with direct knowledge of the discussions with Malaysia.
 "Globally, there will be a new alignment of relationships."

-Cadila has increased production tenfold to 30 metric tonnes per month and is ready to produce more if needed, Managing Director Sharvil Patel had told Reuters last week.
+Interactive graphic tracking global spread of coronavirus.
+Open in an external browserhttps://tmsnrt.rs/3aIRuz7

-(Additional reporting by A. Ananthalakshmi in Kuala Lumpur; Editing by Euan Rocha & Simon Cameron-Moore)
+(Additional reporting by A. Ananthalakshmi in Kuala Lumpur; Editing by Euan Rocha, Simon Cameron-Moore and Alison Williams)

 ((neha.dasgupta@tr.com; +91-11-49548058; Reuters Messaging: neha.dasgupta.thomsonreuters.com@reuters.net (Twitter: @neha_5))